The Best Festival For Foodies in Salt Lake City

 CAMBODIAN

 We liked their fried pork spring rolls with Sriracha sauce.
 They gave us a really big bag of them for $5.
-A couple other people talked about the Cambodian stand gives you so much food!
+A couple other people talked about how the Cambodian stand gives you so much food!

 TIBETAN